Arctic Economic Dialogue

 Potential for new business opportunities in Arctic expertise

 The Arctic Economic Dialogue aims to launch cooperation in themes related to Arctic economy.
-The project will organise eight international events in different countries focusing on Arctic business activities.
-The events will highlight concrete skills and expertise needed in the Arctic and other demanding conditions and their potential for international business opportunities.
-The aim is to discuss needs and challenges that are typical for Arctic business activities and create outlooks for common sustainable solutions.
+The project will organise international events in different countries focusing on Arctic business activities.
+The events will highlight concrete skills and expertise needed in the Arctic, cold environments and other demanding conditions and their potential for international business opportunities.
+The aim is to increase understanding of the typical operating environments and discuss needs and challenges that are typical for Arctic business activities.
+By recognizing the distinctive features of the arctic operating environment and the encountered challenges, it is possible to create common sustainable solutions.
 Links to the event materials will be available in this page.

 In the project, the Arctic region is understood to be the region north of the Arctic Circle.
 The Arctic Council’s eight Member States are Finland, Sweden, Norway, Denmark, Iceland, Russia, Canada and the United States.

-The Arctic Economic Dialogue project will be carried out as part of Finland’s Chairmanship of the Arctic Council and the Arctic Economic Council (2017–2019).
-It is a collaboration between the Ministry of Economic Affairs and Employment, Business Finland and the Ministry for Foreign Affairs.
+The Arctic Economic Dialogue project will be carried out in a collaboration between the Ministry of Economic Affairs and Employment, Business Finland and the Ministry for Foreign Affairs.